alperak/flatcc/README.md

 have generated files from a more recent version of flatcc.

-That said, you can also use the main CMake project to build libraries, or just look at it see which warnings and flags are important to your compiler.
+That said, you can also use the main CMake project to build libraries, or just look at it to see which warnings and flags are important to your compiler.

 See also [Building](#building).